bonsairobo/MyNixOs/README.md

 running `tmux` session, and `fish` is the default shell.
 The `starship` prompt is used to display extra metadata about the current directory or recent commands.

+## Development Tools

+The development environment is focused on keyboard and shell usage, centering around `fish`, `tmux`, and `helix`.
+Many modern Unix tools are provided as well.

+## Gaming

+For gaming, Steam is installed and the `.desktop` file is modified to force using NVIDIA PRIME offloading.

 # Compatibility